Christina5P/SustainLuxe/README.md

 You can change your e-mail or adress.

 - Order History
-All orders from shopping and pop up for more details.
+All orders from shopping and pop up window for more details.

 ![Order History](static/images/Readme_img/orderhistory.png)

 In menu, you also have
 - sale Registration Form (available from both Profile menu and link in "Sell with us" page)

 - Account details - Sellers balance from sold products and a history with products, where you have status of product, selling price and balance from sold items.

 ![Account](static/images/Readme_img/account.png)

 - Withdrawal
-  It´s fom here you request for a withdrawal from sold products.
+  It´s fom where you request for a withdrawal from sold products.
   It is a check that there is sufficient credit for withdrawals.
+  You get a message with confirmation after submitted request with new balance.
+  Accounts balance will update after request is confirmed.
   You will see status of the request under the request button.
   Balance updates when the request is send.
   If user doesn´t have cover, they get a message with value of balance.